Shadows over Bögenhafen (1987)

 Where does it go RIGHT?
 It all begins with a Great map and location.
-Bögenhafen is given a complete and gorgeous map, with plaza, districts, main roads, warehouses, temples, various guilds and so on.
+The town of Bögenhafen is given a complete and gorgeous map, with plaza, districts, main roads, warehouses, temples, various guilds and so on.
 Every major buildings gets its own floorplan.
 Everything from Watch patrols to taxes are detailed.
-The dedication to getting the players invested in the town of Bögenhafen as a living, breathing place is nothing short of amazing.
+The dedication to getting the players invested in it as a living, breathing place is nothing short of amazing.

-The game spends a great deal of time explaining the balance of power in the Town Council, with the Merchant Guilds holding most of the power and several Guilds like the Stevedores’ and the Doctors Guilds the rest, and the Baron a distant figure mostly concerned with hunting and jousting.
-The existence of a secret inter-house cartel by the name of the Ordo Septentrionalis is the real power behind the throne.
+The game spends a great deal of time explaining the balance of power within the Town Council, with the Merchant Guilds holding most of the power and several Guilds like the Stevedores’ and the Doctors Guilds the rest, and the Baron a distant figure mostly concerned with hunting and jousting.
+A secret inter-house cartel by the name of the Ordo Septentrionalis is the real power behind the throne.
 Why is this important?
 Because figuring out who holds real power in Bögenhafen is actually vital to figuring out who is behind the occult rituals that set the players on the course for adventure.
-So the fluff is not just there for color, but is a vital part of the adventure itself.
-A nice detail is the existence of guilds.
+So the fluff is not just there for color, but is a vital part of the adventure itself!
+The existence of guilds is a great addition to the setting.
 Anyone practicing medicine without a licence is going to find himself on the wrong end of an accusation of murder and don’t even think about disposing a body without involving the Mourner’s Guild.
 Medieval Guilds were like a cross between Unions and the Mob.
 I like it.

 Habitual note on the overall look and layout of the adventure.
 It rocks.
-Moody, unnervingly detailed black-and-white art pieces portray the unnerving atmosphere of the adventure quite splendidly.
+Moody, unnervingly detailed black-and-white art pieces portray the creepy atmosphere of the adventure quite splendidly.
 The rats and the three-legged goblin are particularly well done, to say nothing of the cover.
-The humans are almost caricatures, radiating a subtle wrongness.
+The depictions of humans are almost caricatures, radiating a subtle wrongness and malignancy.
 This.
 This is what I fucking wanted.

-The adventure presumably opens with the players accompanying their boatman buddy Josef in delivering some wine to Bögenhafen with the prospect of collecting their FREE MANSION, they discover to their dismay that the house was a lie concocted by the now deceased bounty hunter Adolphus to lure them out.
+The adventure presumably opens with the players accompanying their boatman buddy Josef in delivering some wine to Bögenhafen with the prospect of collecting their FREE MANSION and begins when they discover to their dismay that the house was a lie concocted by the now deceased bounty hunter Adolphus to lure them out of hiding.
 Fuck.
-Josef suggests they visit the Schaffenfest instead and chill the fuck out.
+Josef suggests they visit the Schaffenfest instead and drink until they go blind.

 Anyway, after you have had your PCs falsely accused, pickpocketed and harassed by the corrupt and omni-present Town Watch for a while, it is time to get the fucking game on.
 Doctor Malthusius has a problem!
-His Mutant Three-legged Goblin has escaped into the Sewers before anyone could stop it.
-He offers 50 cockgargling Golden Crowns if you can get it back alive since its primary source of income, and the Town council backs it up with another 50 if you get rid of the bugger.
+His Mutant Three-legged Goblin has escaped into the Sewers before anyone could stop it!
+He offers 50 spunkgargling Golden Crowns if you can get it back alive since it’s his primary source of income, and the Town council backs it up with another 50 if you get rid of the bugger.
 Right the fuck now.
 It’s evening but what are you, afraid of a little sewage?

-1. It behaves more like an actual sewer then a sewer shaped dungeon.
-This means it is not easy to navigate or even cross from major to minor sewers without wading through the muck (fucking not recommended btw, half fellowship until you clean up and disease risk), any wounds you take might be infected and crossing major and minor sewers is actually kind of a bitch.
+1. It is designed more like an actual sewer then a sewer shaped dungeon.
+This means it is not easy to navigate or even cross from major to minor sewers without wading through the muck (fucking not recommended btw, half fellowship until you clean up and disease risk) and any wounds you take might be infected.

 2. The Sewer map is actually overlaid on the city map, complete with manholes where you’d expect manholes to be, making the search, again, feel less like a dungeoncrawl in a sewer shaped dungeon then an actual fucking scavenger hunt.
 Another point in its favor is that the goblin escapes via a stormdrain and can only be tracked directly if the character takes off his armor and has the Contortionist skill.

-Our merry jaunt into Shitworld turns ugly when the PCs track the blood to a hidden temple. (if they are smart they can figure out under which temple it lies).
+Our merry jaunt into shitworld turns ugly when the PCs track the blood to a hidden temple. (if they are smart they can figure out under which temple it is constructed).
 After you get a few seconds to get your bearings and take in the room and some clues (some obscure, some pretty obvious, but nowhere does it reach the immersion-breaking-absurdity of A Darkness Gathering, which I now realize is merely an inferior copy of SoB btw), a DEMON APPEARS and in uncharacteristic WHF fashion, actually asks you to fuck off before it wades in.
-The Guardian Demon is alright but a little disappointing if you are used to the monstrosities of 2e.
-Bat wings, horns, claws etc. Anyway, after the characters presumably flee, taking what clues they might (or risk getting the shit kicked out of them), the investigative part sets in proper.
+The Guardian Demon is alright but a little underwhelming if you are used to the incarnate nightmares of subsequent editions.
+Bat wings, horns, claws etc. Anyway, after the characters presumably flee, taking what clues they might (or risk getting the shit kicked out of them), the investigative part of the adventure kicks in properly.

 Since the goblin is dead, they receive no reward (there are opportunities to guilt-trip or haggle to get SOME compensation), the hidden temple is dismantled when they look for it next, a watchman claims to have found the goblin dead somewhere in the docks but the government refuses to produce a corpse, and all claims of demonic involvement are laughed off or “but it was dark maybe it was swamp gas you silly boys etc.” Something smells fishier then a lesbian marine biology convention, and the players set out to investigate, presuming they are not so autistic as to let go of the bait and play with trains instead.

-I love the way the authorities are portrayed in SoB, and firmly believe this should be the standard for all elfgames ever.
+I love the way the authorities are portrayed in SoB.
+This should be the standard for all elfgames ever.
 Corrupt, incompetent, unco-operative and if you cross them they will fucking bury you.
-Nailed.
-If the authorities worked we wouldn’t need heroes.
+Nailed it.
+If the authorities worked properly we wouldn’t need heroes.
 The Town Watch is by far the most frequently encountered adversary in SoB.
 Fortunately they can be bribed relatively easily.

 There is a fucking great! great! semi-sidequest involving Heinrich Steinhäger, the brother of one of the top members of the Ordo Septentrionalis, who is actually the only character who will believe outright the tales of Demon-worship the characters present without any evidence.
 He will promptly offer the PCs 1000 GC to kill his brother.
 Do you accept?

-Before everyone gets confusing, let me explain the plot.
-Johannes Teugen is a former scholar turned Demonologist in charge of the one of the largest Merchant Houses and head of the Ordo Septentrionalis, who think he merely uses some harmless sorcery to increase their prosperity so as to make Bögenhafen the center of commerce in the Empire.
+Before everyone gets confusing, let me explain the plot: Johannes Teugen is a former scholar turned Demonologist in charge of the one of the largest Merchant Houses and head of the Ordo Septentrionalis, who think he merely uses some harmless sorcery to increase their prosperity so as to make Bögenhafen the center of commerce in the Empire.
 He made a deal with a demon of Tzeentch to get himself some knowledge and power in exchange for his soul.
 Now he is given the option of getting himself out of this deal if he opens a gateway to Chaos and feeds all of Bögenhafen to Tzeentch instead.
-Aided by his demonic buddy Gideon, who can take human shape, they start doing DA black magick.
+Aided by his demonic buddy Gideon, who can take human shape, they start whipping up some of that old black magick.